Dr Buckley’s articles

 This is one of the most popular-ever articles on birth, first published by Mothering magazine in 2002, and updated for 2010.
 You can download this as a free ebook when you sign up to my elist here.

 A simple overview of your amazing birthing hormones, and how they are designed to help you and your baby to labour and birth with ease, pleasure and safety.
-This is a shorter and simpler version of Ecstatic Birth and you can download this ebook (or both) when you sign up to my elist here.
+This is a shorter and simpler version of the Ecstatic Birth ebook that is available when you sign up here.

 The Hormonal Physiology of Childbearing (HPoC) report is a result of seven years of research by Dr Buckley, commissioned by Childbirth Connection, and published by the National Partnership for Women and Families (NPWF) in 2015.
 With over 1100 scientific references, HPoC is a comprehensive summary of current scientific understandings of the hormones of pregnancy, labour, birth and early parenting, and also documents the impacts of common maternity-care interventions on these processes.
 Read Dr Buckley’s blog with links to the report, which is available as a free pdf download.